ashutoshmjain/gita/src/mathuraChap07.md

 > Nahi Kashchit Khshanam Api, Jatu tishthati Akaramkrit !
 >
-> No one may stay without actions even for a moment in this conscious world.
+> No one gets to stay without actions even for a moment .

 Most of the actions are driven by duality - bondage of a chiral knot.
 They are to test what is right and what is wrong.
 Like we slowly touch a finger on a cooker - to check if it is hot or not.
 After many many trials, we exactly know the right path.
 The actions done at this stage are an outcome of a resolve.
 A correct objective assessment of the situation at hand, and an experienced response is said to be out of a ¨resolve¨ - Like a surgeon's call to cut open a patient's heart.